 There are six cozy guest cabins perfectly outfitted to house travellers looking to experience the grandeur of northern BC.
 Each cabin comes with a complete array of services including electricity, shower, toilet and sink.
 The individual cabins have their own porches/sitting areas where friends and family can sit and enjoy a beverage while rejoicing over the day’s fishing adventures.
 These units are structurally sound and offer an idyllic northern BC experience.

 In addition to the guest cabins, there are 25 RV sites of which, 19 are fully-serviced.
 Each site comes with a picnic table and a ringed fire pit.
 The sites are serviced with electricity, water and sewer.
 The roundabout through the RV sites has been strategically built to allow for easy access and egress from the various sites.
 The RV sites sit on an elevated bench overlooking the lake providing guest with stunning views of the surrounding wilderness.

-On the property there is a concrete boat launch and two well-maintained docks.
+On the property there is a concrete boat launch and four well-maintained docks.
 These marine facilities can facilitate all guests fishing/boating requirements and are a huge draw for the business.
 Each dock is approximately 64 ft long and 8 ft wide permitting safe moorage for multiple boats.
 There is a boat house/storage building down by the docks built to store items needed for fishing/boating.
 This building is powered and contains a deep freezer intended to allow guests to freeze and store their daily catch.